chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 - Accuracy: Geolocation information be precise, i.e., pointing to a specific latitude and longitude, or more coarse, encompassing a larger area of physical distance.
-- Consent: Geolocation may be dependent on user consent as explicit information sent to or revealed from one entity to another, or it may be implicit, and inferred without consent.
+- Consent: Geolocation may be dependent on user consent as explicit information sent to or revealed from one entity to another, or it may be implicit and inferred without consent.
 - Confidence: Geolocation information correctness may be a random variable, varying in terms of how confident or correct the information may be.
 - Composition: Geolocation information may be composed to produce new geolocation information.